dinhthehuy/Spacify-booking-app/README.md

 # Spacify

-An android protopye booking-app with the aim of improving UI's clarity.
+An android prototype booking-app with the aim of improving UI's clarity.

 ## Description

-Spacify is a protopye designed to implement new UI designs that help users navigate easiser in hotel-booking app.
+Spacify is a prototype designed to implement new UI designs that help users navigate easier in a hotel-booking app.
 The prototype has basic functions such as creating account, manage user's information, book a hotel.
 The data used in this prototype are only fictional and all hotels don't reference any real businesses.

 ## Getting Started